 • Bulky: In general, gas grills take up more space than charcoal and they are usually more expensive.

-• Time: Charcoal grills generally take 20-30 minutes to start up, unless natural lump charcoal is used in combination with an electric lighter or chimney starter.
+• Time: Charcoal grills generally take 20–30 minutes to start up, unless natural lump charcoal briquettes are used in combination with an electric lighter or chimney starter.

-• Convenience: Charcoal grills are less convenient than gas.
+• Convenience: Charcoal grills are less convenient than gas, in that they take time to prepare and get started.

 Ease of Use